-As we continue to respond and adapt to the dynamic demands of the pandemic, we must also look forward to the longer term future of the Charity.
-Later in the year we will launch the 2025 strategy, built on the strong foundations of the three-year strategy that concluded in 2020.
-The new strategy is underpinned by our quality improvement programme in governance and a continuous commitment to driving improvements in patient safety.
+support and commitment, ensuring the Charity continues to thrive through and beyond the pandemic, has been foundations of the three-year strategy that concluded in 2020.
+The new strategy is underpinned by our quality safety.
 The close relationships established with our neighbouring NHS trusts continues to grow and new partners are entering the London market, bringing a fresh vitality to healthcare provision and the local environment.
-This will benefit patients as we all work together to find ever better ways to deliver care.